Code-the-Dream-School/python-essentials-v2/lessons/06Data Wrangling and Aggregation.md

 6. Data Transformation: Adding, updating, and deleting columns; using operators, Series methods, `map()`, and NumPy functions for transformation.
 7. Using `apply()`: Creating new columns or row-wise calculations with flexible user-defined logic.
 8. Utility Methods: Renaming columns, setting or resetting index, and sorting data.
+9. **Categorical Encoding:** Encoding categorical variables using label encoding and one-hot encoding for numerical analysis.
+10. **Feature Engineering (Binning):** Discretizing continuous variables into categories or bins using `pd.cut()`.

 ---

 ## **6.1 Pandas Review & Deep Dive** *(Optional)*